cockroachdb/docs/v19.2/vectorized-execution.md

 ## Configuring vectorized execution

-By default, vectorized execution is enabled in CockroachDB for [all operations that are guaranteed to execute in memory](#disk-spilling-operations), on tables with [supported data types](#supported-data-types).
+By default, vectorized execution is enabled in CockroachDB for [all queries that are guaranteed to execute in memory](#disk-spilling-operations), on tables with [supported data types](#supported-data-types).

-You can turn vectorized execution on or off for all operations in the current session with the `vectorize` [session variable](set-vars.html).
+You can turn vectorized execution on or off for all queries in the current session with the `vectorize` [session variable](set-vars.html).
 The following options are supported:

 Option | Description
 ----------|------------
-`auto` | Instructs CockroachDB to use the vectorized execution engine on operations that always execute in memory, without the need to spill intermediate results to disk.<br><br>**Default:** `vectorize=auto`
+`auto` | Instructs CockroachDB to use the vectorized execution engine on queries that always execute in memory, without the need to spill intermediate results to disk.<br><br>**Default:** `vectorize=auto`
-`experimental_on` | Turns on vectorized execution for all operations.
+`experimental_on` | Turns on vectorized execution for all queries.
 We do not recommend using this option in production environments, as it can lead to memory issues.<br/>See [Known Limitations](#known-limitations) for more information.
-`off` | Turns off vectorized execution for all operations.
+`off` | Turns off vectorized execution for all queries.

 For information about setting session variables, see [`SET` &lt;session variable&gt;](set-vars.html).